cmarx-work/hello_world/README.md

-# hello_world
-training course public repo
+# My First and Simple Git Repository

 This is my first attempt to create a Git repository on GitHub.
 The goal here is to learn how to create and maintain a repository.